Are you looking for the best content marketing examples?

-One of the best B2B content marketing examples is from Simply Business, a UK insurance firm that’s known for producing a series of useful tips and guides.
+One of the best B2B content marketing examples is from Simply Business, a UK insurance firm known for producing valuable tips and guides.

 It’s yet another example showing that so-called “boring sectors” can still wow their audience.
-Their customer education guides have attracted thousands of links and shares, as well as raising their profile.
+Their customer education guides have attracted thousands of links and shares, as well as raised their profile.

 Other Content Marketing Examples

-Finally, here are some content marketing examples from the business world that are a little bit different.
+Finally, here are some different content marketing examples from the business world.

 Coke used personalization to get everybody talking about their brand.

 They kicked off their Share a Coke campaign in Australia by putting the 150 most common names on bottles.
 Then they encouraged people to share a Coke with people with those names.